 As the City of Del Rio describes a dire need to modernize aging water infrastructure, it is almost guaranteed that the water and sewer rates will be going back up on January 1st, 2026.

-DEL RIO, TEXAS — Back in October, water and sewer rates were raised and met with immediate backlash from the Del Rio community.
-Citizens attended a council meeting en masse to voice a message of adverse affect from the rate hike, saying, “People simply cannot afford that,” and, “What you’re doing is unfair.”
+DEL RIO, TEXAS — Back in October, water and sewer rates were raised and met with immediate backlash from Del Rio residents.
+Citizens attended a council meeting en masse to voice a message of adverse financial affect from the rate hike, proclaiming, “People simply cannot afford that,” and, “What you’re doing is unfair”, among other protestations from 14 residents who took the stand.

-Then, just days later, the City discovered an administrative error in the process of approving the rate increases.
-This meant they would would have to return all of the money that was overpaid in October, which they did in the form of bill credit.
-Now they are now starting the process of increasing rates over again.
+Then, just days later, the City discovered an administrative error made in the process of approving the rate increases.
+Legally, they would would have to return all of the money that was overpaid in October, which they did in the form of bill credit.

-The presentation went on to describe how they are going to be funding solutions, which includes pursuing grants, loans, possible enterprise fund transfers, and increasing the sewer and water rates.
-In April the City will also be able to use some funding from the International Bridge’s tolls and be able to redirect those toward the water fund.
+The presentation went on to describe how the City plans to fund solutions.
+This includes pursuing grants, loans, possible enterprise fund transfers, and the unpopular increasing of the sewer and water rates.
+In April the City may use funding from the International Bridge’s tolls and be able to redirect those toward the water fund.
 These efforts mean the City is trying to diversify the revenue streams that are being utilized.

 After the video’s breakdown of the situation, citizens were able to provide comments.

 One of the major concerns was the appropriation of money generated by these increased rates, which the City says will be going to the critically needed well and sewer projects.
 But, as indicated in the approved 2025-2026 fiscal year budget, there are multiple millions of dollars that will be pulled out of the water fund and transferred into the general fund to cover overhead costs.
-Many of the citizens provided suggestions as to alternate ways that the general fund could be subsidized to avoid taking money from the water fund.
+Citizens suggested alternate ways the general fund could be subsidized to avoid taking money from the water fund.

-A separate sentiment came from Lee Weathersbee, who served as a city councilman from the mid-80s to the late 90s, who said, “We cry when we come home and see our yards bare because we can’t afford [to water them].”
+A more personal sentiment came from now-private-resident Lee Weathersbee, who served as a City councilman from the mid-80s to the late 90s.
+Weathersbee told the City officials, “We cry when we come home and see our yards bare because we can’t afford [to water them].”
 He was concerned about how these increased water rates will affect quality of life.

 Discover more from Del Rio News Network